CyLock11/Black-Widow/README.md

 └── scan.py            # Core scanning functionality 🔍
 ```

-### 📜 License 📜
-This project is licensed under the MIT License - see the LICENSE file for details. ⚖️

 ### ⚠️ Disclaimer ⚠️
 This tool is provided for educational and professional security testing purposes only.
 Users are responsible for ensuring they have proper authorization before scanning any networks or systems. 🔒